edgedb/easy-edgedb/README.md

   };
 ```

 Because it goes in reverse order, it is selecting the `Vampire` type with `.slaves` that are of type `MinorVampire`.

+You can think of `MinorVampire.<slaves[IS Vampire]` as "Select the Vampire type with slaves that are of type MinorVampire" - from right to left.

 Here is the output:

 ```
 {default::Vampire {name: 'Count Dracula', age: 800}}